Logo Icon

 • The performance of all candidates who appeared for the CAT exam in your year.

 • The difficulty level of the specific slot you appeared in.
-The normalisation process adjusts scores based on the relative difficulty across different slots.
+The normalization process adjusts scores based on the relative difficulty across different slots.

 Understanding Percentile Calculation: